 Judaism, Christianity, and Islam are sometimes referred to as the "Abrahamic religions" because of the progenitor role that Abraham plays in their holy books.
 In both the Jewish tradition and the Quran, he is referred to as "our Father".
 Jews, Christians, and Muslims consider him father of the people of Israel.
 For Jews and Christians this is through his son Isaac, by his wife Sarah; for Muslims, he is a prophet of Islam and the ancestor of Muhammad through his other son Ishmael, born to him by Sarah's handmaiden, Hagar.

 For Abraham, this demon like offspring named Ishmael went on to father many of the abhorrent and ungodly nations of the Old Testament that became known the greatest enemies of his children and later, of Christianity.
-See what sleeping with the help gets you?

 The Bible relates that Abraham was originally named Abram and was the tenth generation from Noah and the twentieth from Adam.
 His father's name was Terah, and he had two brothers, Nahor and Haran.
 His wife was Sarah, and he was the uncle of Lot.
 Abraham was sent by God from his home in Ur Kasdim and Haran to Canaan, the land promised to his descendants by God.